Yu-amd/aim-engine/examples/README.md

-#  AIM Engine Agent Examples
+#  AIM Engine Examples

-This directory contains various agent-based applications that use the AIM Engine vLLM endpoint for intelligent interactions.
+This directory contains various examples for using AIM Engine:

+## **Docker Examples** (Single Node)
+Traditional Docker-based examples for local development and testing.

+## **Kubernetes Examples** (Multi-Node)
+Modern Kubernetes-based examples using the AIM Engine operator for production deployments.

+---

+## **Docker Examples**

+These examples use the traditional Docker deployment approach for single-node setups.

 ##  Prerequisites